 Comprehensive guidebook for parents and teachers of students with dyslexia, including helps for teens, written by certified expert in the field of special education, with experience teaching children of all ages.
 She has included five chapters about diagnosis, intervention, and more, then moves on to teaching tips and over 50 full-page activity sheets.
 Covers handwriting, spelling, math, journaling and every day skills, as well as guidelines for social behavior.
 337 pages.

 Bringing It All Together

 Over the next few weeks, I’ll be posting writing activities, lessons, and printables designed to help you teach your child to be an effective writer.
 For many of them, I’ll give accommodations or modifications to help kids with learning differences.

 In the meantime, please feel free to comment with any questions or issues that you’re facing – I’m happy to help!

 To get access to a free writing lesson and graphic organizer, just sign up below.
-Within minutes, you’ll have the lesson and printable as well as the password to my resource library.
+Within minutes, you’ll have the password to my resource library.
 And each week, you’ll get extra tips and deals from me!

 *Please note that your confirmation email will come from Jen at A Helping Hand Homeschool (firstname.lastname@example.org).
 Please “white list” this email address so you don’t miss it!